Gai Jatra Festival Nepal: Complete Guide to the Festival of the Cow

 The festival kicks off at 10am and continues on for the afternoon.
 During the night dancing and music continues on in the squares for the whole week.

 Though accommodation doesn’t book out completely it does rise dramatically in price.
-Booking accommodating like this ahead of time is advisable.
+Booking accommodation like this ahead of time is advisable.

 Dancing and colorful figures surround Patan Durbar Square.
 While slightly more colorful than Kathmandu’s Gai Jatra there’s not much of a difference and it’s harder to get a vantage point.